minhtran241/minhtran.com/data/contact/about-this-website.md

 ### Seamless Deployment

 Powered by [Vercel](https://vercel.com/), this website enjoys swift and hassle-free deployment.
 Leveraging the [Vercel CLI](https://vercel.com/download), updates and enhancements are effortlessly pushed live, ensuring a seamless user experience.

+### Speed Insights

+In building this website, I really paid attention to all aspects related to performance and SEO.
+Therefore, I'll display the website performance report on this page, and it will always be updated periodically.